 What changes might be applicable?

-NOTE: A change to the EFC could result in a change of eligibility for need-based awards.
+NOTE: A change to the SAI could result in a change of eligibility for need-based awards.
 However, it is not guaranteed.
 Possible changes may include:

 Change to Cost of Attendance (COA)

-• Childcare expenses for a dependent child of student
+- Childcare expenses for a dependent child of a student

 How do I apply for special or unusual circumstances?

-If you meet one of the significant changes outlined in the Change to Expected Family Contribution (EFC) or the Change to Cost of Attendance (COA) sections above, simply contact your assigned financial aid advisor to schedule an appointment.
+If you meet one of the significant changes outlined in the Change to Student Aid Index (SAI) or the Change to Cost of Attendance (COA) sections above, simply contact your assigned financial aid advisor to schedule an appointment.